jbellis/jvector/UPGRADING.md

 ## Other changes to public classes
 - `FixedBitSet.nextSetBit` behaves as expected
 - Removed vestigal references to node level in several places that were left over from old HNSW code
+- Centering of binary quantization makes things worse, not better, and has been removed.
+Saved BQ and BQVectors that have centering data will ignore it on load.

 # Upgrading from 1.0.x to 2.0.x